clevyr/backpack-page-builder/readme.md

 This will install Image Intervention http://image.intervention.io/getting_started/introduction

-To publish and migrate the Permission Manager and Page Builder run the following command
+To install the Page builder run the following command, this will install the Permissions Manager and the Page Builder

 Run `php artisan pagebuilder:install`